ssblur/scriptor/doc/mechanics/datapack.md

 `tier` is the tier of Ancient Tome this Spellbook will generate from.
 The base mod supports 1-4.

+`item` is optional, and defines the item to be given.
+If not defined, this defaults to `scriptor:spellbook`.
+This does not need to be an actual spellbook, and can be, for instance, `minecraft:writable_book` or `scriptor:writable_spellbook` to give the player an unsigned book.
+The default mod only uses this to grant alternate spellbook colors (i.e. `scriptor:spellbook_red`, `scriptor:spellbook_black`)

 `spell` defines the spell to be generated.
 This format is subject to change.